 Psychotherapy for dysthymia

-You and your therapist can talk about which type of therapy is right for you, your goals for therapy, and other issues, such as the number of sessions and length of treatment.
+You and your therapist can discuss which type of therapy is right for you, your goals for therapy, and other issues, such as the length of treatment.

 Lifestyle and home remedies